Doerys/Portfolio/2_Skills/MySkills.md

 ### Other Languages

 I've been able to practice **JavaScript** by working on a number of projects using the Phaser 3 game engine.
 To see some of these games, please visit my [itch.io page](https://maerys.itch.io/).

+## Others Skills & Softwares

+### Project Management

+During the various school projects and game jams I've done, I've been able to familiarize myself with different organizational softwares, such as Taiga and Trello.
+I make good use of these softwares to keep track of the progress of a project and my own tasks, particularly by following the agile method via the creation of sprints.
+I also like to use the softwares of Microsoft and Google for planning, communication and document creations.

+### Version Management

+The systematic use of Github in each of my school and Game Jam projects has left me with a solid knowledge base for understanding how this software works, how to merge versions correctly, and how to resolve conflicts between different branches.

+### Level design

+I have a good appreciation of Level Design and Level Art.
+Through school projects and game jams, I've been able to improve my level-building skills, and I now systematically apply an iterative process to make the flow and understanding of these levels as instinctive and fun as possible.
+To find out more, take a look at this page summarizing my biggest game design projects.

+### Storytelling / Worldbuilding

+Before I became professionally interested in video games, my ambitions were focused on writing and storytelling.
+As a result, I have a keen interest in the narrative aspect of games (not just video games, but other media such as T-RPGs), particularly in worldbuilding and the feeling of living a story through an interactive medium.
+This is evident in some of my projects, which you can discover on this page.

+### Art & Video Softwares

+Even if my professional ambitions don't lie in visual creation, I have a good general knowledge of the artistic image (I graduated with a degree in cinema and audiovisual design).
+I have a good knowledge of Graphic Design software tools (Photoshop, Illustrator, Indesign) to produce visuals convincing enough to translate my ideas into a first draft, whether by producing an illustration or factorized drawing, by retouching an image or by using photobashing.

+If you're interested, you can take a look at my 2D creations on this page:

+I've also mastered the basics of Premiere Pro for video editing, which I've used to make mini-movies or 2D animation / stop motion, as well as a good understanding of Audacity for mixing and audio recording.

+You can check on this Animated short film “Les aventures de Patablou” to check my work on editing, animation and audio mixing: